Sandee Everett, Trustee, CVUSD Board of Education

 Always Put Kids First.
-Ensure all students from all backgrounds can achieve and be challenged academically while enjoying a safe school environment.
+We must ensure that all students from all backgrounds can achieve and be challenged academically while enjoying a safe school environment.

 Support Our Teachers.
 Providing sufficient technology, professional development and the freedom our faculty needs to innovate are all essential to ensuring the best education possible for our children.
 We must also ensure all COVID-19 safety precautions are taken when teachers return to campus.
 We need to hire more custodians to keep our classrooms clean during COVID-19.

 I am honored by the overwhelming outpouring of support from parents and community members that I have received since I have been a board member!
 I would be honored to have your vote in November.

 - Sandee Everett, MSEd